richmartin/detox/README.md

 An alternative to massive constructor parameter lists is to either introduce a hand-crafted fluent builder (even more boilerplate), or use setters (eliminating the immutability property of the instance).

-The same type with detox, looks like this:
+The same value object with detox, looks like this:

 ```java
 @GenerateBuilder